zyedidia/micro/runtime/help/options.md

 	default value: `2`

+* `softwrap`: should micro wrap lines that are too long to fit on the screen

+    default value: `off`

 * `autosave`: micro will save the buffer every 8 seconds automatically.
    Micro also will automatically save and quit when you exit without asking.
    Be careful when using this feature, because you might accidentally save a file,